l7mp/stunner/docs/GATEWAY.md

 1. **Selecting the NodePort:** By default, Kubernetes assigns a random external port from the range [32000-32767] to each listener of a Gateway exposed with a NodePort Service.
 This requires all ports in the [32000-32767] range to be opened on the external firewall, which may raise security concerns for hardened deployments.
 In order to assign specific nodeports to particular listeners, add the annotation `stunner.l7mp.io/nodeport:` `{listener_name_1:nodeport_1,listener_name_2:nodeport_2,...}` to the Gateway, where each key-value pair is a name of a listener and the selected (numeric) NodePort.
 The value itself must be proper a JSON map.
 Unknown listeners are silently ignored.
 Note that STUNner makes no specific effort to reconcile conflicting NodePorts: whenever the selected NodePort is unavailable Kubernetes will silently reject the Service, which can lead to hard-to-debug failures.
 Use this feature at your own risk.

+1. **Disabling the exposition of the health-check port:** Some older Kubernetes load-balancer providers required the exposition of the health-check port on LoadBalancer Services for UDP listeners to become externally reachable.
+Therefore, by default STUNner adds the health-check port (usually set via specific Gateway annotations) to the service-ports in automatically created LoadBalancer services.
+This has the unfortunate consequence that the health-check port becomes publicly reachable, which is considered a security issue by some, see https://github.com/l7mp/stunner-gateway-operator/issues/49.
+To prevent STUNner from exposing the health-check port, add the annotation `stunner.l7mp.io/disable-health-check-expose: true` to the corresponding Gateway.
+Note that this may cause TURN/UDP listeners unreachable on the Gateway, so use this only if you know that this setting will work with your Kubernetes provider.

 The below table summarizes the Gateway annotations supported by STUNner.

 | Key/value                                           | Description                                                                                                                                                | Default        |